vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 85

-tory remark we may at once say that it was a polytheistic religion, as described in the Nīlamata Purāna and that Siva, as associated with his spouse, was its most popular god.
+tory remark we may at once say that it was a polytheistic religion, as described in the Nīlamata Purāna and that śiva, as associated with his spouse, was its most popular god.
 Because, when & religious point arises after the coronation of Yasovatī, the 3rd of Gonanda line of Kashmir, Krṣṇa quotes the authority of the Nīlamata Purāṇa in support of his view (R. T., ch.
 I, 71-72.)
 Similarly, when the religion of the land is represented to have suffered at the hands of the Bauddhas with Nāgārjuna as their head, the reference is to nothing else than the ritualistic performances prescribed in the Nīla Purāṇa :

 “Kriyām Nīlapurāṇoktām ācchindan agamadviṣah."